-Sensational 60s Experience continue to tour UK
+Sensational 60s Experience continues to tour UK

 Saturday 3, The Regent Theatre, Ipswich.
 Call 01473 433100 www.ipswichregent.com

-Wednesday 7, St Davids Hall, Cardiff.
+Wednesday 7, St David's Hall, Cardiff.
 Call 02920 878444 www.stdavidshallcardiff.co.uk

 Thursday 8, The Grand Theatre, Swansea.
 Call 01792 475715 www.swanseagrand.co.uk